Salinas, Puerto Rico

 Salinas (/es/, /es/) is a town and municipality in the southern part of Puerto Rico located in the southern coast of the island, south of Aibonito and Cayey; southeast of Coamo, east of Santa Isabel; and west of Guayama.
-Salinas is spread over 5 barrios and Salinas Pueblo (the downtown area and the administrative center of the city).
+Salinas is spread over five barrios and Salinas Pueblo, which is the downtown area and administrative center of the city.

-It has long been a fishing spot for Puerto Ricans, known for its beaches, fish variety and the birthplace of the famous "mojo isleño".
+It has long been a fishing spot for Puerto Ricans, known for its beaches, its variety of fish, and as the birthplace of the famous "mojo isleño".

-Although Salinas doesn't have any commercial airports, there is a military training area there, Camp Santiago, which is one of the training centers of the Puerto Rico National Guard.
-Army National Guard, Air National Guard, State Guard, U.S. Army ROTC, U.S. Army Reserve and the U.S. Army also conduct military training at Camp Santiago.
+Although Salinas does not have any commercial airports, there is a military training area there, Camp Santiago, which is one of the training centers of the Puerto Rico National Guard.
+Army National Guard, Air National Guard, State Guard, U.S. Army Reserve Officers' Training Corps (ROTC), the United States Army Reserve, and the United States Army also conduct military training at Camp Santiago.

 History

 Salinas was founded in 1840.
 On July 22, 1841, its first municipal council was established by Don Agustín Colón Pacheco as Mayor, Don Jose Maria Cadavedo as Sargent of Arms, Don Juan Colon as Captain of the Civil Guard and five hacendados which were Don Antonio Semidey, Don Antonio Morelli, Don Francisco Secola, Don Julio Delannoy and Don Jose Antonio Torres.
 In 1847 it was annexed to the municipality of Guayama until 1851 when it regained its status as a municipality.